whitep4nth3r/contentful-graphql-vs-rest/README.md

 ## How the `include` parameter affects the length of the `includes` response

-Say you have a blog post, which has a reference to an author, which has a reference to a location.
+Say you have a blog post, which has a reference to an author, which has a reference to a team.

 To visualise this in an object graph: